Hakob Manandyan: Foundation

-Life Within the Walls of the University
+Life in the University

-The heart of the great patriot was constantly pained by the suffering of his people, and under these circumstances, the university and the students seeking education became his hope and solace.
-His love for the university and dedication to the mission of education were vividly reflected in the letters he sent to his beloved wife Varya and daughter Eleonora, who was studying in Petersburg.
+His love for the university and dedication to the mission of education were vividly reflected in the letters he sent to his beloved wife Varya and daughter Eleonora, who was studying in Saint Petersburg.
 These letters reveal how dire the economic situation in Armenia was, especially in the early years of Soviet rule, affecting also scientists like Manandyan.
 Despite this, he wrote to his wife that all the money he received was sent to them and that he had no extra expenses because he "lived within the four walls of the university."
 This last phrase was literally true, as in the early 1920s, Manandyan lived with his mother, sister, and brother on the second floor of the university building.
-In a letter dated October 19, 1920, Manandyan wrote to his wife that his room had nothing but a sofa, "but these problems are now more than secondary."
+In a letter dated 19 October 1920, Manandyan wrote to his wife that his room had nothing but a sofa, "but these problems are now more than secondary".

-H. Manandyan held the position of rector until October 1921, after which he led the Faculty of Oriental Studies (later known as Historiography) until October 1923.
+Manandyan held the position of rector until October 1921, after which he led the Faculty of Oriental Studies (later known as Historiography) until October 1923.

 In 1921, in a letter addressed to his wife and daughter, Manandyan mentioned his pessimism about the Faculty of Oriental Studies attracting a sufficient number of students, but he was mistaken.
 From the first period of the university's reopening, his faculty already had 50-60 students, and from subsequent letters, it is clear that this number reached 600 within a year.
-As Manandyan joyfully noted in one of his letters to his daughter, students came to Yerevan University from Baku, Tiflis, Gandzak, Rostov, and Iran because, according to the students, the lessons were "more serious" here.
+As Manandyan noted in one of his letters to his daughter, students came to Yerevan University from Baku, Tiflis, Gandzak, Rostov, and Iran because, according to the students, the lessons were "more serious" here.
 Nevertheless, professors at Yerevan University were paid three times less than their counterparts in Baku and Tiflis.

 "Famine has begun on all sides; apparently, the government has neither money nor sufficient food supplies.
 It is difficult to predict what will happen next with our country," Manandyan wrote to his wife Varya, and then shifted to expressing enthusiasm for the university, "My only consolation here is this work of mine, which is successfully being realized."